alvaradoo/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - High Performance Computing
-  - Large-Scale Graph Analytics
-  - Data Science
+  - Parallel and Distributed Programming

 # Education to show in About widget
 education: